-- Antibiotics, to treat the repeated infections
+- Antibiotics.
+These treat the repeated infections.

 Some people may need oxygen therapy.
 Oxygen levels in their blood may be too low.
 Your healthcare provider may also advise surgery.
 It may be an option if other treatments haven’t worked and the condition is isolated in one area of the lung.
 In rare cases, you might need a lung transplant.

-What are the complications of bronchiectasis?
+What are possible complications of bronchiectasis?